carlfranklin/MobileDnr2/README.md

 ### Step 4: Offline Support

 One big reason for using a podcast player app is offline support, or being able to listen to episodes when you have no Internet connection.
-For this feature we need to turn
+For this feature we need to turn to a community tool.

 We're going to use a library called MonkeyCache to achieve this.